 Basic Terms of reference – Front Line Defenders Dublin

 - Provide support to Front Line Defenders' Protection Coordinators including dealing with routine queries and correspondence with human rights defenders;

-- Draft urgent appeals on behalf of human rights defenders at risk around the world
+- Cooperate closely with the Regional Fellows and Protection Coordinators in drafting urgent appeals on behalf of human rights defenders at risk around the world

 - Input HRD-related information on the Front Line Defenders database;